Ethical Frameworks for Conducting Social Challenge Studies: Medical Challenge Studies

 \subsubsection{Third-party Risk.}

 Third-party risks in challenge studies involve possible harm to people or communities who do not participate in the research.
 These risks can arise from unexpected outcomes, such as pathogens that escape controlled settings \citep{jamrozik2020covid}.
-These concerns are more pressing in endemic or low- and middle-income countries where public health networks might not be able to handle and stop surprise outbreaks \citep{jamrozik2020human}.
+These concerns are more pressing in endemic or low- and middle-income countries, where public health networks might not be able to handle and stop surprise outbreaks \citep{jamrozik2020human}.
+In endemic settings with high levels of background risk, risk assessment is complicated due to the fact that the marginal risk from participation in challenge studies is likely low compared to the background, yet the absolute risks for participants remain high.
+In low-resource settings, measures to mitigate additional risks might not always be available.
 To address these issues, scientists need to put in place strong safeguards.
-These include keeping participants isolated when they are infectious, following strict bio-safety rules, and making sure laboratories are well-contained.
+These include keeping participants isolated when they are infectious, following strict biosafety rules, and making sure the laboratories are well-contained.
 Ethical guidelines require a thorough check of the risk of harm to third parties during planning and approval, with clear plans to reduce risks built into the study design \citep{jamrozik2020ethical}.